-At the same time, historically, Vacation From War began as an initiative for children from the Former Yugoslavia – in Israel and Palestine, till 2020 we still selectively supported Summer Games for children.
+At the same time, historically, Vacation From War began as an initiative for children from the Former Yugoslavia – in Israel and Palestine and till 2020 we still selectively supported Summer Games for children.

 Kindergartens Kahn Younis / Gaza Strip

 In the Gaza Strip, the situation is constantly very tense.
 There are regular violent clashes, protests and missile attacks.
 As often in such fragile political contexts, children in particular suffer especially hard from this situation.
 In the face of this particular situation, Vacation From War decided to support positive and playful spaces for children in Gaza.